mattrglobal/pairing_crypto/README.md

 This library is a simple and easy to use one stop shop for [pairing-based cryptography](https://en.wikipedia.org/wiki/Pairing-based_cryptography) written in [Rust](rust-lang.org).

+**Note** This library has not undergone an independent implementation audit.

 ## Supported Curves

 - [BLS 12-381](https://tools.ietf.org/html/draft-irtf-cfrg-pairing-friendly-curves-09#section-4.2.1)